A Unified Framework for Automated Assembly Sequence and Production Line Planning using Graph-based Optimization: Methods

 \begingroup

 \endgroup

-We define the notation as follows: $w_e$ is the assembly-directed graph weight of edge $e$. $c$ is an equal contribution factor that is pre-calculated to enforce equal contribution of assembly and line planning parts, i.e., in the objective value. $\lambda \in [0,1]$ is a user-defined time-balancing coefficient which controls the contribution of \ac{asp} and \ac{plp}. $E$ is the set of edges in the directed graph. $V$ is the set of nodes (cutsets) in the directed graph. $O$ is the set of physical operations (joints). $P$ is the number of phases (stations). $L$ is the number of layers. $l(e)$ denotes the layer index to which edge $e$ belongs. $o(e)$ denotes the operation corresponding to edge $e$. $t_o$ is the operation time required for operation $o$. $x_e \in \{0,1\}$ indicates whether edge $e$ is used. $y_{l,p} \in \{0,1\}$ assigns directed graph's layer $l$ to phase $p$. $z_{o,p} \in \{0,1\}$ assigns operation $o$ to phase $p$. $\alpha$ denotes the maximum time of any phase.
+We define the notation as follows: $w_e$ is the assembly-directed graph weight of edge $e$. $\lambda \in [0,1]$ is a user-defined time-balancing coefficient which controls the contribution of \ac{asp} and \ac{plp}. $E$ is the set of edges in the directed graph. $V$ is the set of nodes (cutsets) in the directed graph. $O$ is the set of physical operations (joints). $P$ is the number of phases (stations). $L$ is the number of layers. $l(e)$ denotes the layer index to which edge $e$ belongs. $o(e)$ denotes the operation corresponding to edge $e$. $t_o$ is the operation time required for operation $o$. $x_e \in \{0,1\}$ indicates whether edge $e$ is used. $y_{l,p} \in \{0,1\}$ assigns directed graph's layer $l$ to phase $p$. $z_{o,p} \in \{0,1\}$ assigns operation $o$ to phase $p$. $\alpha$ denotes the maximum time of any phase. $c$ is an equal contribution factor that is pre-calculated to enforce equal contribution of assembly and line planning parts, i.e., in the objective value.
+The calculation of $c$ is given by:

+where $p^*$ denotes the engineering-weight shortest path of the directed graph (\textit{edge\_w}), and the numerator sums over its edges.
+The factor is computed from the optimal standalone solutions of both \ac{asp} (shortest path) and \ac{plp} (average phase time).
+Finally, the two terms are balanced and the user can control their tradeoff with $\lambda$.

 The constraints can be described as follows: The first three constraints deal with the $x$ variable.
 Equation~\eqref{eq:x.1} requires the sum of all outgoing edges of the start node $v_{start}$ to be one.
 Similarly, Eq.~\eqref{eq:x.2} enforces the sum of all ingoing edges of the end node $v_{end}$ to be one.
 Equation~\eqref{eq:x.3} ensures the flow conservation for all the other nodes, i.e., the sum of ingoing and outgoing edges is equal.
 The next three constraints deal with the $y$ variable.
 Equation~\eqref{eq:y.1} ensures that each layer has only one phase assigned.
 Equations~\eqref{eq:y.2} and \eqref{eq:y.3} impose the monotonicity constraint for all the phases, ensuring that the phases are assigned to layers in ascending order.
 Equation~\eqref{eq:z.1} ensures that each operation is assigned precisely one phase.
 The three binary variables, $x,y,z$, are linked with Eq.~\eqref{eq:xyz.1}.
 The final constraint (Eq.~\eqref{eq:alpha.1}) ensures that the $\alpha$ continuous variable calculates the maximum load of a phase.